 Chemical toilets should be kept at the site camp, on a level surface and secured from blowing over.
 The chemical toilets must be regularly emptied and the waste disposed of at an appropriate waste water disposal/ treatment site.
-The ablution facilities must not be linked to the river system in any way.
+The ablution facilities must not be linked to a river system in any way.
 Toilets must be serviced regularly and kept in an orderly state.
 The contractor must ensure that no spillage occurs when the toilets are cleaned, serviced or moved.
-Performing ablutions outside of the provided toilet facilities is strictly prohibited and the ECO would need to regularly inspect the state of the chemical toilets to ensure compliance.
+Performing ablutions outside of the provided toilet facilities is strictly prohibited.